 To determine the severity of the blocklisting and if it is important to you:

-- Monitor your deliverability and reputation in Return Path Platform to determine if your blocklisting is causing problems.
-To add an IP or domain you own to Return Path Platform for blocklist and reputation monitoring, please contact your Return Path account representative or Return Path Support.
+- Monitor your deliverability and reputation in your email monitoring platform (Everest, Return Path Platform, or 250ok) to determine if your blocklisting is causing problems.
+To add an IP or domain you own to your platform for blocklist and reputation monitoring, please contact your account representative or Validity Support.

 - Check your SMTP bounce logs for messages indicating filtering or a block due to a blocklisting.